axibase/atsd/rule-engine/notifications/README.md

 * **HTTP/HTTPS/SOCKS Proxy**

-  A network proxy of this type doesn't explicitly map receive paths and remote URLs.
+  A network proxy of this type does not explicitly map receive paths and remote URLs.

   Keep the `Base URL` as originally specified and instead fill out the `Proxy URL` and optional client credentials fields.